 8. Visit a gallery

 We never tire of visiting the NGV.
 Spread over its two venues you really need to put aside two days to get through these two!
 NGV International has the fabulous Great Hall for indoor picnics if the weather is bad – or the garden area out the back when the sky is clear.
 There is always something to see within the three floors of art – and we never tire of visiting the free kids exhibition.
 At NGV Australia there is the Australian collection to investigate.
-This summer (16/17) there are plenty of FREE things on for the kids.

 9. Go to a live show